-Many users use passwords that are too short and too simple to keep services and applications secure, or give in to the impulse to use the same password for everything.
-Both are fatal, because it makes it easy for criminals to gain access much too quickly.
+Many users use passwords that are too short and too simple to keep services and applications secure.
+Or they even use the same password for everything.
+Both methods are counterproductive, because they make it easy for criminals to crack passwords.

 How to find a strong password

 - Come up with a sentence that is easy for you to remember.
 Pluto may not be a planet anymore, but many remember the mnemonic from their school days:

 My very excellent mother just served us nine pizzas.

 - Write down the first letters of the words in the sentence:

 - Start with the year of your birth, wedding, or graduation:

 - Add a special character to the end:

 - This could now become the basis for your passwords for different services.
 Add about three letters representing the service or application that you need the password for to the beginning of the password.
 In other words, to secure your Outlook account, use “out”, and for your Deutsche Telekom login, use “tel”.

 Hackers use special programs that automatically try out combinations of letters and numbers.
 Therefore, the length and number of character combinations is crucial.